 Show your shadow Janus face

-What I mean is, there’s the background, which I think about as a kind of roiling atmospheric firmament, formless and void, darkness over the face of the deep, if you’re into that sort of thing.
-It conveys the appearance of randomness and chaos, free of much intent beyond activating the surface.
+There’s always the background, which I think about as a kind of roiling atmospheric firmament, formless and void, darkness over the face of the deep.
+It presents like the residue of a random natural process, free of much intent beyond activating the surface.
 (When I was studying printmaking in the 90s, I would turn copper plates face down and frisbee them across the parking lot behind the art building at CSU, trying for the same type of thing.)

 48”x36”